 When you are done with your settings, you just click save.

-If the script already have been added, you click on Scripts in the side bar menu.
+If the script already has been added, you click on Scripts in the sidebar menu.

 To start writing, add the scene number and the scene heading, then the other information – as much or as little as you need.

 To add characters/cast and sets to your production, you can either do it before or during writing by adding characters/cast and sets under Characters and Sets respectively in the sidebar menu.
 Learn more through our tutorials on Characters and Sets.